livarb/vefa-portal/content/peppol/knowledge-base/acceptance-test.md

 ## Step 4: Send test report

-Provider subject to testing must use results from testing to complete a [test report](/docs/peppol/aptest.xlsx) and send it to [ap@difi.no](mailto:ap@difi.no) (do not reply to earlier mail) within one week from completing testing.
+Provider subject to testing must use results from testing to complete a [test report](/docs/peppol/aptest.xlsx) and send it to [ap@difi.no](mailto:ap@difi.no) within one week from completing testing.

 To be checked by Difi before sending recommendation to the PA: